Cost of LivingUpdated May 2026

 Share:XFLRWE

 Considering a move to Allentown?
-Cost data for rent prices sits slightly above average — roughly 6% higher than the national baseline.
+Cost data for rent prices is more affordable than average, coming in about 7% below the national figure.
 That's worth knowing whether you're relocating from a coastal metro or a smaller market.
 This PA smaller city offers old brownstones, corner delis, and a 'pay more for less space' ethos that somehow remains magnetic.
 The specifics below will help you budget accurately.

 Typical Cost Range in Allentown